cubicYYY/toy-serde/README.md

 ## Supported Basic Types
 WYSIWYG.

+## Containers
+We will try to `reserve(size)` space for a container if possible.
-## Array
+## Raw Array
-We strongly encourage you to use STL container `std::array`.
-But if you really need it, you can use `SizedPair` to wrap it.(TODO)
+We strongly encourage you to use STL container `std::array` instead.
+But if you really need the raw array, you can use `SizedPair` to wrap it.
 This also works for multidimensional arrays or dynamic sized array.
 Remember to cast the array to the most basic underlying type(e.g. `int[10][20][30]` -> `int *`, with size=`10*20*30=6000`).